Rogers Hornsby Baseball Cards are somewhat undervalued for how good of a player he was during his playing career.

 1921 E253 Oxford Confectionery

 This was a series of 20 candy cards released in 1921.
-The cards feature a full image going across the top with a name underneath it.
+The Rogers Hornsby Baseball card features a full image going across the top with a name underneath it.

 1922 E120 American Caramel

-I wanted to feature a card from Hornsby’s best season.
+I wanted to feature a Roger Hornsby baseball card from his best season.
 One which I’d argue is also one of the best seasons all-time by a baseball player.
 In 1922 he hit over .400 with 41 HRs while winning the Triple crown.

 1923 Fleer #55